Differential dynamic microscopy

-Differential dynamic microscopy (DDM) is an optical technique that allows performing light scattering experiments by means of a simple optical microscope.
-DDM is suitable for typical soft materials such as for instance liquids or gels made of colloids, polymers and liquid crystals but also for biological materials like bacteria and cells.
+Differential dynamic microscopy (DDM) is an imaging-based optical technique that enables performing light scattering-like experiments by means of a conventional optical microscope.
+It uses time sequences of microscope images to extract dynamic information about microscopic fluctuations over a range of length scales and time delays, analogous to what is obtained in dynamic light scattering (DLS) experiments.
+DDM is suitable for typical soft materials such as liquids, gels, suspensions of colloids and polymers, liquid crystals and it has been applied to various biological systems including bacteria and cells.